MC 100: Introduction to Mass Media, 3 credit hours

 MC 453: Advanced Journalism Practicum, 3 credit hours

-Practical experience in the production of the semimonthly campus newspaper.
+Practical experience in the production of the campus newspaper.

 MC 455: Media Law, 3 credit hours

 Examination of laws affecting the broadcast, cable, and print media.
-Offered during the Fall and Spring semesters.
+Offered during the Spring semester.

 MC 460: Media Management, 3 credit hours

 Management and motivational theories applied to print, broadcast, and cable industries.
-Offered during the Fall and Spring semesters.
+Offered during the Fall semester.

 MC 475: Internship, 1-6 credit hours